mustcode/superfly/README.md

 These parts can be removed without any damage to the BMG, so you can reassembled the BMG later on if you wish.
 If you don't already have a BMG, there are also stores that sell only these internal parts, which should be cheaper than buying a new BMG only to salvage its innards.

-In addition to the BMG parts, you will also need the following hardwares:
+In addition to the BMG parts, you will also need the following hardware:
 - an M3 nut for securing the thumbscrew
 - 4 x M3 screws for mounting (6mm-12mm depending on your motor and mounting needs).

 If you're going to be running a reverse-bowden, you'll also need:
-- an embeded bowden collet (the type commonly used on a V6 heatsink)
+- an embedded bowden collet (the type commonly used on a V6 heatsink)
 - 4mm OD PTFE tubing

 For the motor, as mentioned above, both NEMA 17 and the round NEMA 14 motors are supported.
 A scalable motor spacer is provided (see **The Motor Spacer** below) to help compensate for the differences in your motor's shaft length, so there's a good chance that you might already have a compatible motor on hand.